MultiSafepay/docs/content/api/introduction.md

 You can also use our API to build a custom integration.
 You can test your integration in the [``TEST`` environment](#environments).

-For any questions, email the Integration Team at <integration@multisafepay.com>
+For any questions, email <integration@multisafepay.com>

 {{% /description %}}